misc-courses/web-cs105-f24/content/assignments/assignment02.md

 ---
 title: "CS 105 - Assignment Two"
-date: "2022-02-25"
+date: "2024-09-25"
-due: "2022-03-07T23:59:00"
+due: "2024-10-02T23:59:00"
 name: "Assignment 02"
-published: false
+published: true
 ---

 #### Goals

 - Demonstrate your ability to create custom blocks
 - Demonstrate your familiarity with spatial programming
-- Demonstrate your knowledge of the use of reporters and predicates
+- Demonstrate your ability to use of reporters and predicates
-- Demonstrate your knowledge of variables
+- Demonstrate your ability to use variables in new code

 ## Tasks